-- Albert Sensor: Yes. (b) (3) (B)

-(b) (3) (B)

-- Local EI-ISAC Membership: 100% of locals are members of EI-ISAC.

-- Polling Hours: 7:00am 8:00pm (MT)

-- Official Election Website: https://vote.utah.gov/
+- Local El-ISAC Membership: 100% of locals are members of El-ISAC. - Polling Hours: 7:00am 8:00pm (MT) - Official Election Website: https://vote.utah.gov/

 Voter Registration: Utah has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The voter registration deadline is October 23, 2020 in order to automatically receive a mail-in ballot, but registration is available in person during early voting and Election Day.